sydney-rd/NASA-api-project/README.md

 ## API Get Endpoints Examples

-**Request: A request with no paramaters** will return all astronomy picture of the day data: http://localhost:3000/astronomy (changelink)
+**Request: A request with no parameters** will return all astronomy picture of the day data:

+link: api-project-production-9de8.up.railway.app/astronomy

 **Response**:
 <img src="./assets/reqNoParams.png">

-**Request: A request by ID** will return an object specific of that ID: http://localhost:3000/astronomy/id/
+**Request: A request by ID** will return an object specific of that ID:

+link: api-project-production-9de8.up.railway.app/astronomy/id/(objectID number)

 _OR_

-**Request: A request by Date** will return an object specified for entered date: http://localhost:3000/astronomy/date/2006-06-05
+**Request: A request by Date** will return an object specified for entered date:

+link: api-project-production-9de8.up.railway.app/astronomy/date/2015-04-21

 **Response**
 <img src="./assets/reqById.png">

 ## CRUD Implementation

-**Get** using API platform, Postman:
+**GET** using Postman:

 1. link
 2.
 3.

-**Create** using API platform, Postman:
+**CREATE** using Postman:

 1. https://api-project-production-9de8.up.railway.app/astronomy ?
 2. switch the endpoint to POST